 15:50-17:50: Session 3 – Comparative Judicial Efficiency in Law and Economics (Chair: Michèle Schmielegelow)

 - Baptiste Massenot (Goethe University in Frankfurt, firstname.lastname@example.org): Judicial efficiency and litigation spending.

 - Bruno Deffains (Université Paris 2 Panthéon-Assas, Bruno.Deffains@orange.fr): Economics of Legal Origins: Revisiting the ‘Law Matters’ Thesis.

 - Virginia Rosales (University of Grenada, email@example.com): Litigation, Courts and Economy: Evidence from Spain.

 This workshop continues a series of two international conferences organized in 2009 and in 2012 on Institutional Competition between Common Law and Civil Law in Developing and Transforming Countries.
 The 2018 workshop is organized as a final part of the FNRS research project on Access to Justice and Economic Growth.
-All travel and accommodation expenses will be covered by the organizers (https://www.martinshotels.com/fr/hotel/martins-louvain-la-neuve/the-hotel).
+All travel and accommodation expenses for speakers will be covered by the organizers (https://www.martinshotels.com/fr/hotel/martins-louvain-la-neuve/the-hotel).